johnzastrow/johnzastrow.github.io/_posts/2008-07-05-x-windows-with-cygwin.md

 The X environment should start in a new window.

 Many Linux distributions do not start XDMCP by default.
 To allow XDMCP
-access from Cygwin edit the “/etc/X11/gdm/gdm.conf” file.
+access from Cygwin edit the "/etc/X11/gdm/gdm.conf" file.
 Under the
-“\[xdmcp\]” section set “Enable=true”.
+"\[xdmcp\]" section set "Enable=true".

 If you are starting any X applications during the session you will need
 to set the DISPLAY environment variable.
 Remember, you are acting as an